-I’m an Associate Professor at the University of Toronto.
+I’m a Professor at the University of Toronto.

 I have appointments in the Departments of Cell & Systems Biology, Computer Science and Ecology and Evolutionary Biology.
 I’m part of the growing computational biology community in Toronto and I’m the Director of the collaborative graduate program in Genome Biology and Bioinformatics (a.k.a. the GBB).

 - CSB1482 “Readings in Genome Biology and Bioinformatics”

 - CSB1000 Special topics in genomics: “The Hazelnut Blight Genome Project”.